COVERAGE BASICS

 Pediatric Care

 *While these essential benefits are covered, it doesn’t necessarily mean they are free.
-Cost sharing fees such as deductibles and co-pays may still apply.
+Fees such as deductibles and co-pays may still apply.
 See your specific plan or contact your carrier for details.

 Plan Coverage Levels